JumpingKeyCaps/UIWaveDeformation/README.md

 ## 🎯 Goals

 - Implement a realistic wave deformation (ripple/distortion) on a 2D grid.
 - Apply this deformation progressively on more complex graphical content: bitmap, Compose UI snapshot.
+- Implement a AGSL (Android Graphics Shading Language) solution.
 - Maintain UI interactivity with a **transparent interactive overlay** above the deformed rendering.
 - Support multiple simultaneous wave interactions triggered at different screen points.
 - Provide a clean and performant architecture compatible with Jetpack Compose.